amd/aocl-compression/README.md

    * `AOCL_ENABLE_LOG=INFO`  for Error, Info logs.
    * `AOCL_ENABLE_LOG=DEBUG` for Error, Info, Debug logs.
    * `AOCL_ENABLE_LOG=TRACE` for Error, Info, Debug, Trace logs.
+  When building the library for highest performance, do not enable `DAOCL_ENABLE_LOG_FEATURE`.

 * To run the test bench but only compression or decompression <br>